automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Cerasinops.md

 # Cerasinops
-## Description: A small ceratopsian of the late Cretaceous.
+## A small ceratopsian of the late Cretaceous.